 Cafe Il Quadrifoglio

 Right next door to La Rustica is cafe Il Quadrifoglio.
 A perfect place for a coffee or an aperitivo.
-Sit outside and take in the fresh air.
+If weather permits, sit outside and take in the fresh air.

 Sant’Osvaldo Church